vishvajeetsingh-bit/vishvajeetsingh-bit/README.md

 - 👋 Hi, I’m @vishvajeetsingh-bit
 - 👀 I’m interested in DATA SCIENCE and everything that comes with it.
-- 🌱 I’m currently learning whichever I am putting my hands on.
+- 🌱 I’m currently learning whatever I am putting my hands on.
 - 💞️ I’m looking to collaborate on projects relating with Data Science and ML.
 - 📫 How to reach me - right here !